mwpf/BudgetApp/README.md

 3. Next, verify that Python 3.10 is installed on your machine.

 	- If it is not, go to <a href="https://www.python.org/downloads/">Python downloads page</a> and install the most recent version of Python 3.10

+	- You might need to update the Python executable location in the configs

+		- To do this, make sure you have python installed then press WIN key and search for Python ...
+		- Find Python 3.10, right click and Open File Location
+		- Find the Shortcut for Python 3.10, right click and select Properties
+		- Copy the Target Directory
+		- Next, in the solution in Visual Studio find BudgetApp > BudgetApp > env > pyvenv.cfg > open this file with a text editor
+		- Change the home directory to be the Target directory you copied earlier (make sure to remove the python.exe from the end)

 4. Next, open the Solution in Visual Studio (will not work in visual studio code)